Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Proof of Theorem

 \end{lemma} \begin{proof} Let $x,y\in I$ be fixed.
 Conditional on $Z^x(u)=y$, the path segments

 are independent of each other and have respective distributions $Z^{x,y}_u$ and $Z^y$.
 Therefore, by the tower property, we have that

-where the inequality on the third line follows from the triangle inequality in $L^q$ with $(z+\bar z)^2\leq 2(z^2+\bar z^2)$, and the equality on the fourth line follows from conditional independence of the path segments.
-The result then follows by taking a supremum over $x$. \end{proof}
+where the second line follows from Minkowski's inequality and $(z+\bar z)^2\leq 2(z^2+\bar z^2)$, and the third line follows from conditional independence of the path segments.
+The result then follows by taking a supremum over $x\in I$. \end{proof}

 \begin{lemma} Let $1\leq q\leq 2$.
 For every $\theta,t>0$, one has

 \end{lemma} \begin{proof} We begin by noting that $\|L_t(Z)\|_1=t$ by \eqref{Equation: Interior Local Time}, and thus the result is trivial if $q=1$.
 To prove the result for $1<q\leq 2$, we claim that it suffices to show that there exists nonnegative random variables $R_1,R_2\geq0$ with finite exponential moments in some neighbourhood of zero, as well as constants $\ka_1,\ka_2>1$ such that